-The Santa Clara River Watershed is partially dependent upon imported water from the SWP from Calleguas.
-The Cities of Oxnard and Port Hueneme receive a large percentage of their water from Calleguas with local groundwater making up the remainder.
+The Santa Clara River Watershed is partially dependent upon imported water from Calleguas.
+The Cities of Oxnard and Port Hueneme receive water both imported water from Calleguas and local groundwater.
 Additionally, the UWCD has been using SWP water to recharge groundwater within the Santa Clara River Watershed.